SJV-S/OpenCelerator/README.md

 #### Mac

-Run the command below in your MacOS terminal. _Don't worry if you have never used the terminal._ This process is extremely simple: Search for "Terminal" with Spotlight or check Applications under Utilities.
+Run the command below in your MacOS terminal. _Don't worry if you have never used the terminal._ This process is extremely simple.
+Search for "Terminal" with Spotlight or check Applications under Utilities.
 Open.
 Paste command below.
 Press enter.
 Finished – you can close the terminal window.

 ```
 curl -L -o ~/Downloads/macos_installoc.command https://github.com/SJV-S/OpenCelerator/releases/download/0.13.0/macos_installoc.command && chmod +x ~/Downloads/macos_installoc.command && ~/Downloads/macos_installoc.command